raspibolt/raspibolt/lightning-terminal.md

 The Lightning Terminal daemon (`litd`) has its own configuration file.
 The settings for Pool, Faraday, Loop can all be put in the configuration file

-* Create the configuration file and paste the following content (set the `uipassword` with your password [G] and adjust to your alias; and paste password [B] as required in the Faraday section).
+* Still with the "lit" user, create the configuration file and paste the following content (set the `uipassword` with your password [E] and adjust to your alias; and paste password [B] as required in the Faraday section).
 Save and exit.

   ```sh
   $ cd ~/.lit